crenshaw-dev/cville-airbnbs/README.md

 contained the listing.
 Where the `active` column is `false`, the listing was once present in the API response but is no longer.
 Some listings appear/disappear frequently.
 Use the "blame" feature in GitHub to view the history of a certain listing.

+The "2023 approved" column contains "true" if the address is known to have been approved in 2023.
+The list of approved addresses is in [2023_approved.csv](2023_approved.csv).
+It's joined to data.csv whenever main.py is run.